 No, guests are not required to wear a mask when indoors.

 Do I need to show proof of vaccination?

-Yes, all volunteers must show proof of COVID-19 and flu vaccinations.
+Yes, all volunteers must show proof of COVID-19.

 What if I cannot afford the donation to provide a meal?